Zaid-Ajaj/the-elmish-book/chapters/dev-flow/hot-module-replacement.md

 cd src
 dotnet add package Fable.Elmish.HMR
 ```
-After installation completes, go to the `App.fs` F# file where the root program is boostrapped like this at the end of the file:
+After installation completes, go to the `App.fs` F# file where the root program is bootstrapped like this at the end of the file:
 ```fsharp
 Program.mkSimple init update render
 |> Program.withReactSynchronous "elmish-app"